Skip to main content

 This module is designed to allow students to develop competence in a range of mathematical and statistical techniques which they can then apply within a range of contexts in social and behavioural sciences.
 The module reinforces basic mathematical concepts to the level required for entry in the BA/BSc programmes offered by the School of Law, Social and Behavioural Sciences, and is accessible to students with a wide range of previous mathematical experiences.

-Timetabled teaching and learning on this course includes lectures, small group tutorials and seminars.
+Timetabled learning and teaching on this course includes lectures, small group tutorials and seminars.

 When not attending timetabled sessions, you will be expected to continue learning independently through self-study.
-This typically will involve reading journal articles and books, working on individual and group projects, undertaking preparing coursework assignments and presentations.
+This typically will involve reading journal articles and books, working on individual and group projects, undertaking coursework assignments and preparing and giving presentations.
 Your independent learning is supported by a range of excellent facilities including online resources, the library and CANVAS, the online virtual learning platform.

 Our academic support team here at Kingston University provides help in a range of areas.